sv222/cloud-engineer-interview-questions/README.md

 * **Shield Standard:** Shield Standard is included with all AWS accounts and provides basic protection against DDoS attacks.
 * **Shield Advanced:** Shield Advanced is a paid service that provides advanced protection against DDoS attacks.

 Shield works by monitoring your traffic and filtering out malicious traffic.
-Shield can also scale your infrastructure to handle increased traffic during a DDoS attack.
+Scaling your infrastructure to absorb legitimate traffic during an attack is handled separately, for example with Auto Scaling.

 ### Describe AWS CodeCommit, CodeBuild, and CodeDeploy.